 The new Rio will continue with a standard six-speed manual and an optional six-speed automatic transmission.
 While the decreased power is not a huge selling point, we could increased fuel economy from the new Rio -- the current Rio gets up to 27 miles per gallon city, 36 highway, and 31 combined.

-Safety is a sore spot for the current Rio, as it received a “marginal” rating in the small-overlap test and only an “acceptable” rating in the side crash test.
-Kia is likely looking to improve greatly in these departments and possibly earn itself a Top Safety Pick designation with more advanced safety features in the new generation.
+Safety is a sore spot for the current Kia Rio, as it received just a “marginal” rating in the small overlap test, an “acceptable” rating in the side test, and it has no crash-prevention technology.
+In 2018, Kia is looking to turn the Rio into at least a Top Safety Pick with its available forward automatic emergency braking and high-strength steel construction.